apache/superset/CONTRIBUTING.md

 1. The pull request should include tests, either as doctests, unit tests, or both.
-2. Run `npm run lint` and resolve all errors.
-Run `npm run test` and resolve all test failures.
+2. Run `tox` and resolve all errors and test failures.
-3. Check code coverage by running the following commands in the `assets` directory.
-Run `npm run cover` to check code coverage on `.js` work, and run `nosetests --with-coverage` to check code coverage on `.py` work.
-You may have to first run `pip install nose coverage`.
-4. If the pull request adds functionality, the docs should be updated as part of the same PR.
+3. If the pull request adds functionality, the docs should be updated as part of the same PR.
 Doc string are often sufficient, make sure to follow the sphinx compatible standards.
-5. The pull request should work for Python 2.7, and ideally python 3.4+.
+4. The pull request should work for Python 2.7, and ideally Python 3.4+.
     ``from __future__ import`` will be required in every `.py` file soon.
-6. Code will be reviewed by re running the unittests, flake8 and syntax should be as rigorous as the core Python project.
+5. If the pull request adds a Python dependency include it in `setup.py` denoting any specific restrictions and in `requirements.txt` pinned to a specific version which ensures that the application build is deterministic.
-7. Please rebase and resolve all conflicts before submitting.
+6. Please rebase and resolve all conflicts before submitting.
+7. Please ensure the necessary checks pass and that code coverage does not decrease.
 8. If you are asked to update your pull request with some changes there's no need to create a new one.
 Push your changes to the same branch.